cunnie/writings/i_am_become_forever.md

 ball, but as he came close to he again experienced the slippery feeling.
 It wasn't that it was resisting him, it was that it was always pointing another way, if that made sense.
-He tried one last time, and pushed hard, and felt unhinged, as if peeking past the Curtain of the Universe into a deep, dark abyss.
+He tried one last time, and pushed hard, and felt himself unhinge, as if peeking past the Curtain of the Universe into a deep, dark abyss.

 Taggart retreated again.

-The ball continued, "Strange Matter.
-Do you not recognize what I am?"
+The ball continued, "You do not recognize what I am?"

-"I know not what you are."

-"There are places in the Universe where things become strange, where great pressure and great masses join forces to become something greater than what what was before."

-"The bottom of the ocean?"

-"Hardly."

-"The center of the earth?"

-"Not even."

-"The heart of the Sun?"

-"No."

-"Neutronium?"

-"Interesting, neutronium.
-But no. Neutronium is not strange."

-"What are you?"

-"Let us say that this place, here and now, is not where I am from.
-I am born of fire and heat and mass and terrible, terrible pressure.

-"What are you made from?"

-"You think you know things, how the Universe is put together, what's in a
-planet: minerals, compounds, molecules, atoms, protons and electrons.
-You can fit everything into your tables and your charts, and in your arrogance you think you know everything.
-But you have been misled.
-The Universe has places where the rules are bent, and places where the rules are broken.
-I come from such a place.
-That is why you must be careful when you approach me, not because I will try to hurt; rather, I am so foreign that, when you approach, you will enter an environment where the physical laws that hold you together and provide you life will no longer prevail.
-A different, more ancient set of physical laws will take hold, and you will become undone."

-"But what are you made from?
-Degenerate matter?"

-"Degenerate matter?
-Matter compressed to its absolute limit?"

-"Yes."

-"No, I am nothing so mundane.
-Were that the case — were I degenerate matter — I would be the mass of a mountain, and I would explode with the brightness of a thousand suns.
-No, I am beyond matter."

 "Are you energy?"

 "You have a dialectic: matter or energy.
 One or the other.
-But it's not so easy when you dig deep into the weeds.
-You find things that aren't matter and aren't energy.
+But it's not so simple when you dig deep.
+When you dig deep, you find a richer truth that shifts and changes, that some things are neither matter nor energy.
 What to do with such things?
 They are your signposts to a greater truth.
-I am such a signpost."
+I am such a signpost, and I am a greater truth."

+"Taggart, we are here now.
+A minute ago you were not, and in a minute you will be gone.
+But what  you fail to understand is that every moment is eternal, that you are always here now, that you will always be arriving, that you will always be departing."

 "Then what do you do here?"